stormpath/stormpath-documentation/source/auth_n.rst

 4.6.
 Using Multi-Factor Authentication
 ============================================

-.. only:: rest or csharp or nodejs or php or python or vbnet
+.. only:: not (rest or java)

  .. warning::

   This feature is not yet available in the |language| SDK.
 In the meantime you can find the REST documentation below.

 At a minimum, an Account in Stormpath requires at least one authentication factor, which is the password.
 However, if you would like to include additional security then Stormpath supports the creation of additional authentication factors on an Account.
 Currently, the additional factors are: